Uzuakoli

 Uzuakoli is an area in Abia State of Eastern Nigeria that includes several villages.
-It has been home to a Methodist College, a large market, clandestine slave trading, a leprosy settlement, Ila Oso Festival, and conflict.
-The community is in the Igbo "heartland".
+It has been home to a Methodist College, a large market, clandestine slave trading, a leprosy settlement, and the Ila Oso Festival.
+Uzuakoli is located within the Igbo "heartland".

 The University of California has a photograph of Methodist missionaries in Uzuakoli in 1924.

 In 1964, students of Methodist College of Uzuakoli wrote a short history of the area.

 Other photos of area residents are in archives.